jonathan-poole/qs-admin-guide/docs/asset_management/apps/notification_unused_sheets.md

 ## Audit Activity Log <i class="fas fa-dolly-flatbed fa-xs" title="Shipped | Native Capability"></i>

-As of the **fill in release here** release, the **Audit Activity Log** capability is now enabled, which allows for the tracking of who is accessing what sheets in applications.
+As of the February 2019 release, the **Audit Activity Log** capability is now enabled, which allows for the tracking of who is accessing what sheets in applications.
 This enables the ability to measure sheet adoption as well as manage the amount of sheets in the applications--keeping them trimmed to only what is being leveraged.

 This logging must be enabled on _every engine_ that the information is desired from, and is turned on by default on supporting releases.